Ferries from

 England to Northern Ireland

 Yes, you can get a ferry from England to Northern Ireland.
-Ferries to Northern Ireland from England sail approximately 13 times per week and are provided by Stena Line.
+Ferries from England to Northern Ireland sail approximately 12 times per week and are provided by Stena Line.
 Just use our Deal Finder to compare prices and availability and book your ferry to Northern Ireland today.

 The duration of the ferry from England to Northern Ireland depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the England Northern Ireland ferry also varies between routes, with the Liverpool Birkenhead to Belfast ferry taking approximately 8 hours on average.
+The duration of the England Northern Ireland ferry also varies between routes.

-Fastest England to Northern Ireland ferry time: 7 hours
+England to Northern Ireland ferry times vary between 7 hours and 9 hours.

 The fastest ferry from England to Northern Ireland is the Liverpool Birkenhead to Belfast route.
-This ferry is provided by Stena Line and takes approximately 7 hours.
+This ferry is provided by Stena Line and takes around 7 hours with an average price of £395.00.
+There are currently 2 daily and 15 weekly sailings on this ferry route.

 England to Northern Ireland ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from England to Northern Ireland by boat, it's best to check the latest England to Northern Ireland ferry timetable before you book.